 Although they work hard and would do anything to help Maziah, her parents aren’t wealthy.
 They’re struggling to make ends meet while working at fast food restaurants.
 They barely have enough to keep themselves in a home, fed, and clothed.
 There isn’t enough left over to help Maziah learn to cope without use of her left arm.
 The Sorrells work hard, but even so their combined income rarely exceeds $12,000 a year.

 With financial concerns looming and Maziah’s condition becoming problematic as she grows, the Sorrells filed a birth injury lawsuit against the hospital and medical team that assisted with the delivery.
-While the odds of them winning the California birth injury case are good, at the moment, litigation is slow and a settlement hasn’t been agreed upon.
+While the odds of them winning the Florida birth injury case are good, at the moment, litigation is slow and a settlement hasn’t been agreed upon.

 Understanding that the wheels of justice sometimes turn slowly, the Sorrels turned to the Social Security Administration for assistance.
 They turned in an application asking for child disability benefits.
 So far they’ve submitted the application three times, and all three times the application has been met with denial.

-A local California paper heard about the story and wrote an article about Maziah and the struggles her family deal with every single day.
+A local Florida paper heard about the story and wrote an article about Maziah and the struggles her family deal with every single day.
 The article highlighted how a simple thing like maintaining her balance, washing her hair, and even getting dressed can be a monumental challenge to Maziah and how she requires more care than the average 4 years old.

-The article generated a storm of helpful suggestions, including the advice that the Sorrells speak to California’s Community Legal Services, which consists of a group of lawyers who help the poor with a wide variety of financial services.
+The article generated a storm of helpful suggestions, including the advice that the Sorrells speak to Florida’s Community Legal Services, which consists of a group of lawyers who help the poor with a wide variety of financial services.
 The Legal Services team admired how tenacious the Sorrels have been and how devoted they are to providing Maziah with the best possible life and helping her learn to live with the challenges presented by her birth injury.

 With the help of the Community Legal Services, another child disability application was filled out and sent to the Social Security Administration.
 This time the organization not only noticed the application, but also approved it.
 The approval means that the Maziah will get a monthly check that’s meant to help with her medical care.